-If you are planning to move to NY or are going to be in NY for any reason, your protection or restraining order can be enforced.
+If you are planning to move to New York or are going to be in New York for any reason, your protection or restraining order can be enforced.

 Yes.
 Your protection order can be enforced in New York as long as:

 Note: For information on enforcing a military protective order (MPO) off the military installation, or enforcing a civil protection order (CPO) on a military installation, please see our Military Protective Orders page.* 18 U.S.C. § 2266(5)

 No. Only the state that issued your protection order can change, extend, or cancel the order.
 You cannot have this done by a court in NY.

 To have your order changed, extended, or canceled, you will have to file a motion or petition in the court where the order was issued.
 You may be able to request that you attend the court hearing by telephone rather than in person, so that you do not need to return to the state where the abuser is living.
 To find out more information about how to modify a restraining order, see the Restraining Orders page for the state where your order was issued.

 If your order does expire while you are living in NY, you may be able to get a new one issued in NY but this may be difficult to do if no new incidents of abuse have occurred in NY.
 To find out more information on how to get a protective order in New York, visit our NY Orders of Protection page.

 Yes.
 As long as the child custody provision complies with certain federal laws,* New York can enforce a temporary custody order that is a part of a protection order.